sciris/sciris_paper/paper.md

 *Brevity through simple interfaces*.
 Sciris packages common patterns requiring multiple lines of code into single, simple functions.
 With these functions one can succinctly express and execute frequent plotting tasks (e.g., `sc.commaticks`, `sc.dateformatter`, `sc.plot3d`); ensure consistent types, including containers (e.g., `sc.toarray`, `sc.mergedicts`, `sc.mergelists`), or even perform line-by-line performance profiling (`sc.profile`).
 Brevity is also achieved by extending functionality of well established objects (e.g., `OrderedDict` via `sc.odict`) or methods (e.g., `isinstance` via `sc.checktype` that enables the comparison of objects against higher-level types like `arraylike`).

 *Dejargonification*.
 Sciris aims to use plain function names (e.g., `sc.smooth`, `sc.findnearest`, `sc.safedivide`) so that the resulting code is as scientifically clear and human-readable as possible.
-Sciris also provides some [MATLAB](https://www.mathworks.com/products/matlab.html)-like functionality, and uses the same names (e.g., `sc.tic` and `sc.toc`; `sc.boxoff`) to minimize the learning curve for scientists with this background.
+Sciris also provides some [MATLAB](https://www.mathworks.com/products/matlab.html)-like functionality, and uses the same names (e.g., `sc.tic` and `sc.toc`; `sc.boxoff`) to minimize the learning curve for scientists who have MATLAB experience.

 *Fine-grained exception handling*.
 Across many classes and functions, Sciris uses the keyword `die`, enabling users to set a locally scoped level of strictness in the handling of exceptions.
 If `die=False`, Sciris is more forgiving and softly handles exceptions by using its default (opinionated) behavior, such as printing a warning and returning `None` so users can decide how to proceed.
 If `die=True`, it directly raises the corresponding exception and message.
 This flexibility reduces the need for try-catch blocks, which can distract from the code's scientific logic.

 *Version management*.
 Keeping track of dates, authors, and code versions, plus additional notes or comments, is an essential part of scientific projects.
 Sciris provides methods to easily save and load metadata to/from figure files, including Git information (`sc.savefig`, `sc.gitinfo`, `sc.loadmetadata`), as well as shortcuts for comparing module versions (`sc.compareversions`) or requiring them (`sc.require`).

-# Sciris in practice

-Our investments in Sciris paid off when in early 2020 its combination of brevity and simplicity proved crucial in enabling the rapid development of the Covasim model of COVID-19 transmission [@kerr2021covasim].
-Covasim's relative simplicity and readability, based in large part on its heavy use of Sciris, enabled it to become one of the most widely adopted models of COVID-19, used by students, researchers, and policymakers in over 30 countries [@kerr2022python].

-In addition to Covasim, Sciris is currently used by a number of other scientific software tools, such as [Optima HIV](https://github.com/optimamodel/optima) [@kerr2015optima], [Optima Nutrition](https://github.com/optimamodel/nutrition) [@pearson2018optima], the [Cascade Analysis Tool](https://cascade.tools) [@kedziora2019cascade], [Atomica](https://atomica.tools) [@atomica], Optima TB [@gosce2021optima], the [Health Interventions Prioritization Tool](http://hiptool.org) [@fraser2021using], [SynthPops](https://synthpops.org) [@synthpops], and [FPsim](https://fpsim.org) [@o2022fpsim].

 # Examples of key features

-Here we illustrate a smattering of key features in greater detail; further information can be found at [docs.sciris.org](https://docs.sciris.org). \autoref{fig:block-diagram} illustrates the functional modules of Sciris.
+Here we illustrate a smattering of key features in greater detail; further information on installation and usage can be found at [docs.sciris.org](https://docs.sciris.org). \autoref{fig:block-diagram} illustrates the functional modules of Sciris.
 Sciris is available on pip (`pip install sciris`).

 ![Block diagram of Sciris' functionality, grouped by high-level concepts and types of tasks that are commonly performed in scientific code.\label{fig:block-diagram}](figures/sciris-block-diagram-03.png){ width=100% }